openjdk/guide/src/guide/jbs-jdk-bug-system.md

 Another aspect of an issue is when the feature it's a part of was added or removed from the JDK, which in either case limits the range of releases the issue impacts.
 Knowing that a feature was removed before the oldest currently maintained release means it can be resolved as [Won't Fix]{.jbs-value}.

 #### Setting the Affects Version/s field
-Set the [Affects Version/s]{.jbs-field} field to the lowest release value that the bug is known to be reproducible on.
+Set the [Affects Version/s]{.jbs-field} field to the lowest release where the bug has been seen.

-* The [Affects Version/s]{.jbs-field} isn't meant to be an exhaustive list of releases the issue is relevant to - it should initially be set to the release the issue was reproduced or identified on, and by implication it will be relevant to all releases past that point (see [Usage of (Rel)[-na]{.jbs-label} Label](#usage-of-rel-na-label)).
+* The [Affects Version/s]{.jbs-field} isn't meant to be an exhaustive list of releases the issue is relevant to - it should initially be set to the release the issue was reproduced or identified on, and by implication it will be relevant to all releases past that point (see [Usage of the (Rel)[-na]{.jbs-label} Label](#usage-of-rel-na-label)).
 If it's later found to be applicable to an earlier release family then adding that earlier release is encouraged if the issue needs to be fixed in that release.
 * Don't add additional release values to [Affects Version/s]{.jbs-field} for the same release family.
 For example, if there is the value [11.0.2]{.jbs-value}, don't add [11.0.5]{.jbs-value}, [11.0.7]{.jbs-value} etc. Adding an additional value for a separate release family where it's still reproducible, e.g. JDK [21]{.jbs-value}, is encouraged if there isn't currently a feature release value set, or, it has been a few releases since it was last reproduced/reviewed.
 For example, if the [Affects Version/s]{.jbs-field} is JDK [8]{.jbs-value}, but it is still relevant to the latest mainline release.

-#### Usage of (Rel)-na Label
+#### Usage of the (Rel)-na Label

 Labels of the form (Rel)[-na]{.jbs-label} (eg. [17-na]{.jbs-label}) should be used when a bug is not applicable to a more recent release family.
 For example: